Strategy11/formidable-forms/readme.txt

 == Description ==

-== The Most Powerful WordPress form builder plugin on the market == We built <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms</a> to offer the "first-ever" solutions-focused WordPress form plugin on the market.
-You can use our drag & drop WordPress form builder plugin to create a contact form, survey, quiz, registration form, payment form, email marketing, or calculator form.
-Build just about anything you can imagine.
+== The Most Powerful WordPress form builder plugin on the market == We built <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms</a> to be the "first-ever" solutions-focused WordPress form maker on the market.
+Easily build any form imaginable: contact forms, survey forms, quiz forms, registration forms, subscription forms, payment forms, calculator forms, and much more.

+Got a big idea?
+Formidable Forms can help you make it happen!

+Our drag & drop form builder empowers you to turn dreams into reality - no coding required.
+Formidable’s user-friendly interface makes it simple.
+Just choose the form fields you need and in a few clicks, you can build a powerful, 100% mobile responsive form.

+Want to build a contact form?
+Then consider Formidable your next contact form building plugin.
+Want to build something more complex?
+With Formidable, there is virtually no limit to the kinds of forms you can create.
+Plus, every form will always look great on all devices (desktop, laptop, tablets, and smartphones).

-At Formidable, creating the most extendable online form builder plugin is our #1 priority.
-Unlike other WordPress form maker plugins, we believe in pushing the limits.
-We want to give you the tools to save time and create complex custom forms quickly!
+We've worked hard to make Formidable the most extendable WordPress form maker possible.
+Integrate with popular themes like Divi and page builders like Elementor, Gutenberg, SeedProd, and even the Classic Editor.
+Deploy forms with a WordPress Block or a simple shortcode.
+Our form builder plugin has all the tools & features needed to save time and create complex custom forms quickly!

-Before we explore the features of the powerful Formidable contact form builder plugin, you should know that Formidable is 100% mobile responsive.
-Your WordPress forms will always look great on all devices (desktop, laptop, tablets, and smartphones).

-Plus, we have optimized Formidable for speed and maximum server performance.
+Speaking of quick, we’ve optimized our contact forms for speed and maximum server performance.
 We can confidently say that this is one of the FASTEST WordPress form builders on the market.

 > <strong>Formidable Forms Pro</strong><br />
 > This form builder plugin is the free version of Formidable that comes with all the features you will ever need.
 Build an advanced email subscription form, multi-page form, file upload form, quiz, or a smart form with conditional logic.
 Stack on repeater fields, payment integrations, form templates, relationships, cascading dropdown fields.
 Don't forget the calculated fields, front-end form editing, and powerful WordPress Views to display data in web applications.